The Gangster Genre in Harry Potter

 with a board of directors called the commission, which extends

 its tenacles into legitimate business, politics, and labor.”
-(Stefano 45)

-That’s basically what happens by the time Voldemort and his crew become all powerful in Deathly Hallows.
-Even before then you see traces of gangster elements in the main antagonists.
-When the gangster films became more defined in the 1930s by the Warner Bros.
+That’s basically what happens by the time Voldemort and his crew become all-powerful in Deathly Hallows.
+Even before then, you see traces of gangster elements in the main antagonists.
+When gangster films became more defined in the 1930s by Warner Bros.
 Studios, screen actors like Edward G. Robinson, James Cagney, and Humphrey Bogart would electrify the big screen as ruthless hoods.
 The Harry Potter books have villains that uncannily resemble those actors’ screen personas.
 Draco Malfoy, for instance, is much like Edward G. Robinson as both are ruthless as well as clownish.
 Indeed Draco, much like Robinson’s famous role in the film, “Little Caesar” (1930) can talk big and try to take shortcuts to get to the top.
 Bellatrix Lestrange shares a lot in common with James Cagney; both are charming but psychotic rogues who would maim or kill anybody from a drop of a hat like in “The Public Enemy” (1931) where Cagney is a psychotic Irish American hoodlum who likes doing bad things for the sheer amusement much like Bellatrix.
 Voldemort is very much like the Humphrey Bogart type of gangster: a cold, remorseless killer.
 In the film, “The Petrified Forest” (1936), (which catapulted Bogart’s stardom) Bogart plays a Voldemort type of gangster named Duke Mantee.
-Everybody refer to him as the “last desperado” or as a “killer”.
-Indeed Duke’s physical appearance is very inhuman and monstrous to behold and he also carries a Frankenstein like shuffle when he walks.
+Everybody refers to him as the “last desperado” or as a “killer”.
+Indeed Duke’s physical appearance is very inhuman and monstrous to behold and he also carries a Frankenstein-like shuffle when he walks.
 Unlike Voldemort who kills for power and racial purity, Duke kills out of desperation and to escape his current life which has become a prison.
-In other roles Bogart basically played the same villainous parts until in 1941 when he did another gangster role that propelled his star quality as the male lead in “High Sierra”.
-In that film he plays “Mad Dog” Earle and he shares a lot of complexities with Voldemort as he tries to assemble a crew.
-But, as his crew fails him, Earle ends up having a similar destiny to Voldemort, becomes another character trying to escape death until, ultimately, death comes knocking on his door.
+In other roles, Bogart basically played the same villainous parts until 1941 when he did another gangster role that propelled his star quality as the male lead in “High Sierra”.
+In that film, he plays “Mad Dog” Earle and he shares a lot of complexities with Voldemort as he tries to assemble a crew.
+But, as his crew fails him, Earle ends up having a similar destiny to Voldemort and becomes another character trying to escape death until, ultimately, death comes knocking on his door.

-Other gangster films that deserve attention is “The Godfather” I and II, “Goodfellas”, and “Miller’s Crossing”.
-Lucius Malfoy shares a lot of character traits with the main character of The Godfather trilogy, Michael Corleone (played by Al Pacino) who manipulates the higher powers of government by bribes or threats like when Michael silently threats Frankie Pentangeli that he will kill Frankie’s brother if he does not testify that he knows nothing of the shady business of the Corleone family in part II.
+Other gangster films that deserve attention are “The Godfather” I and II, “Goodfellas”, and “Miller’s Crossing”.
+Lucius Malfoy shares a lot of character traits with the main character of The Godfather trilogy, Michael Corleone (played by Al Pacino) who manipulates the higher powers of government with bribes or threats like when Michael silently threats Frankie Pentangeli that he will kill Frankie’s brother if he does not testify that he knows nothing of the shady business of the Corleone family in part II.
 It’s sort of similar to Lucius threatening the school governors with curses to their families if they did not suspend Dumbledore in Chamber of Secrets.
 Like Michael, Lucius has a family that has a reputation in high society even though they are both not legit.

 If J.K.
 Rowling ever did a spinoff story of the dark side of the wizarding world, particularly the snatchers, I think it would be like the film “Goodfellas” (1990).
 Goodfellas chronicles the rise and fall of Henry Hill who was a foot soldier in the mafia from 1955-1985.
 Much like the Snatchers in Deathly Hallows, the gangsters in this film are illiterate and dangerous to mess with as they deal with different rackets.
-Here in Deathly Hallows however, the Snatchers sole purpose is to capture muggle-borns and blood traitors, but who knows: maybe these gangs are doing some illegal racketeering on the side in the wizarding world?
+Here in Deathly Hallows however, the Snatchers’ sole purpose is to capture muggle-borns and blood traitors, but who knows: maybe these gangs are doing some illegal racketeering on the side in the wizarding world?

 Severus Snape’s double agent stint for Dumbledore and Voldemort is very similar to the film “Miller’s Crossing”‘s (1990) plotline.
 The main protagonist, Tom Reagan (played by Gabriel Byrne), is the Irish American equivalent to Snape as he and Snape are lieutenants to Leo/Dumbledore’s bosses.
-Both are anti-heroic, mysterious, sharp tongued, private, and audiences question their loyalties.
+Both are anti-heroic, mysterious, sharp-tongued, and private, and audiences question their loyalties.
 And just like the second Wizarding war, there is a war that breaks out between the Irish and Italian gangs over the power of the unnamed city.
-Also both Snape and Tom kill an important character in order for their plan to bring peace to their world.
+Also, both Snape and Tom kill an important character in order for their plan to bring peace to their world.
 They are also similar because both Snape and Tom do these things because of a woman they like very much (Lily Potter and Verna Bernbaum).